cms-btv-pog/BTVNanoCommissioning/README.md

 5. Run the workflow with dedicated input and campaign name.
 Example commands for Run 3 can be found [here](#commands-for-different-phase-space).
 For first usage, the JERC file needs to be recompiled first, see [Create compiled JERC file](#create-compiled-jerc-filepklgz).
 You can also specify `--isArray` to store the skimmed root files

-6. Fetch the failed files to reprocess and processed events by with the `scripts/dump_processed.py`.
-Checked luminosity for procssed dataset used in the plot and run through failed jobs (details in [get procssed info](#get-processed-information))
+6. Fetch the failed files to obtain events that have been processed and events that have to be resubmitted using `scripts/dump_processed.py`.
+Check the luminosity of the processed dataset used for the plotting script and re-run failed jobs if needed (details in [get procssed info](#get-processed-information))

 7. Once you obtain the `.coffea` file(s), you can make plots using the [plotting scripts](#plotting-code), if the xsection for your sample is missing, please add it to `src/BTVNanoCommissioning/helpers/xsection.py`